-In addition, although a Civil law jurisdiction, Malta has successfully transposed the trust legislation into its system, regulating trusts clearly and enabling domestic courts to recognise and uphold trust principles.
+Malta, a whitelisted jurisdiction by the Organisation for Economic Co-operation and Development (OECD) with a growing reputation as a trust domicile, proves to be highly beneficial for trusts as it provides a low tax rate.
+Although a Civil law jurisdiction, Malta has successfully transposed the trust legislation into its system, regulating trusts and enabling domestic courts to recognise and uphold the trust principles.

 Taxation of Trust Income

 By the establishment of residence through one of the trusts, the following options apply:

 Election to register the trust as a company in Malta

 If a trustee is a resident of Malta and is granted authorisation by the trust, then Maltese law allows the trust to be treated as a company.
 This however, requires an election to be held within 30 days from the constitution of trust or the appointment of the Malta resident as a trustee.

 For the relevant year of assessment, the trust must calculate and produce the income attributable to a trust.
 This includes dividends, interest, royalties, capital gains and income from investments.
 Such an election is irrevocable, and the income would be chargeable to tax at the rate of 35%.
 Distributable profits are allocated in the same manner to companies in Malta.

 Addressing the trust as a company registered and operating in Malta helps the trustee claim relief from double taxation.

 The Maltese tax framework operates with great transparency.
 The income attributable to trust is derived directly by the beneficiaries themselves.

 Suppose the trust’s income comes from outside Malta; the income will be considered non-attributable and derived directly from the beneficiaries.
 The same applies to the trust’s income made up of: